Benefits of Being a Board Member

-- Some experience in Wild Apricot and making labels would be helpful, but not mandatory.
+- Some experience in Wild Apricot would be helpful, but not mandatory.

 - Keep the OPA Membership List current on Google docs.
-This involves checking online “Submittable” on a regular basis and recording any new or renewing members as well as members who have renewed through the postal system.
+This involves checking membership changes online on Submittable and Wild Apricot on a regular basis.
 Review each renewal to make certain the mailing address, phone number and e-mail addresses are current.
 Make changes as necessary.

 - It is sometimes necessary to save the main membership list to an Excel document where it can be sorted into “current” and “expired” members.

-- Provide current membership list to OPA Newsletter Editor for mailings through Constant Contact and to anyone else on the Board or within the organization who needs this information.
+- Provide current membership list to OPA Newsletter Editor for mailings through Mailchimp and to anyone else on the Board or within the organization who needs this information.

-- Provide lists of current members each year to NFSPS for their annual contests.
+- Provide lists of current members each year to NFSPS.

 - Answer e-mails from members with questions and concerns about their membership in OPA.

 Note: *This volunteer position requires a substantial time commitment on a regular basis.

 - The Adult Contest Chair produces and administers the OPA Adult Spring & Fall Poetry Contests.

 - Spring contest: February 1 to March 1